NHSDigital/nia-patient-switching-standard-adaptor/README.md

 ## Local development
 ### How to start local environment
 1. Go to `docker` directory
+2. Create a copy of `example.vars.sh`, name it `vars.sh`
+3. Fill in the passwords inside `vars.sh` file:
+   - POSTGRES_PASSWORD: Password to be set for default postgres user.
+   This user is used to run the init script on the database.
+It is required during database creation.
+   - PS_DB_OWNER_PASSWORD: Password to be set for the user used to run migrations.
+   - GPC_FACADE_USER_DB_PASSWORD: Password for the user connecting to the database in the GPC API Facade module.
+   - GP2GP_TRANSLATOR_USER_DB_PASSWORD: Password for the user connecting to the database in the GP2GP Translator module.

-2. Set following env variables inside `vars.sh` file:
+   There is an option to set following env variables when needed:
    - PS_DB_URL: Database URL required to run migrations (for local environment set 'jdbc:postgresql://localhost:5436/patient_switching')
    - POSTGRES_PASSWORD: Password to be set for default postgres user.
      This user is used to run the init script on the database.
 It is required during database creation.
    - PS_DB_OWNER_NAME: Username of user used to run migrations.
    - PS_DB_OWNER_PASSWORD: Password to be set for the user used to run migrations.
    - GPC_FACADE_USER_DB_PASSWORD: Password for the user connecting to the database in the GPC API Facade module.
    - GP2GP_TRANSLATOR_USER_DB_PASSWORD: Password for the user connecting to the database in the GP2GP Translator module.
    - PS_AMQP_BROKER: Address of the broker with the pss queue
    - MHS_AMQP_BROKER: Address of the broker with the mhs queue
    - PS_QUEUE_NAME: Name of the pss queue
    - MHS_QUEUE_NAME: Name of the mhs queue
    - PS_AMQP_MAX_REDELIVERIES: How many times message should be retried in case of fail on pss queue
+   - MHS_AMQP_MAX_REDELIVERIES: How many times message should be retried in case of fail on mhs queue
+   - GPC_FACADE_SERVER_PORT: port of the GPC API Facade application
+   - GP2GP_TRANSLATOR_SERVER_PORT: port of the GP2GP Translator application
-    - MHS_AMQP_MAX_REDELIVERIES: How many times message should be retried in case of fail on mhs queue If you plan to use external queues (like ActiveMQ on AWS), you also need to set credentials for those queues:
+     If you plan to use external queues (like ActiveMQ on AWS), you also need to set credentials for those queues:
    - PS_AMQP_USERNAME
    - PS_AMQP_PASSWORD
    - MHS_AMQP_USERNAME
    - MHS_AMQP_PASSWORD

 3. Run `start-local-environment.sh` script:
    ```shell script
     ./start-local-environment.sh